phetsims/geometric-optics/doc/model.md

 ### Rays

-The "principal" ray mode denotes rays that help identify the position of the image.
-The principal rays are not physical rays and at times fail to go through the lens/mirror.
+"Principal" rays help identify the position of the image.
+The principal rays are not physical rays and at times fail to go through the optic.
 Nevertheless, the method remains useful to find the location of the image.
 For instance, for the lens, the principal rays are defined by three rays:

 - A ray from the top of the object, proceeding parallel to the optical axis of the optical element.
 For a converging